-This game achieved humble success on Wii U and Steam, so for the 'Ultimate Edition' (to be released on Nintendo Switch in 2018) the music was completely rehashed by myself and co-composer David Robinson.
-The new Soundtrack will be available for download following the game's release.
+This game achieved humble success on Wii U and Steam, so for the 'Ultimate Edition' the music was completely redone by myself and co-composer David Robinson.

 Peasant Knight is a puzzle-platformer.
 With a twist.
 You're relentlessly dashing into the face of danger, namely traps like suddenly erupting flame pits.
 You can only go forward, or stop completely.